Surfing in paradise

 - Every edition of BJSC commences with a confirmation thread.
-This is when you must submit your desired entry to the host of that edition via the provided link to a Google form.
+This is when you must submit your desired entry to the host of that edition.
+Please wait until the thread has opened before submitting your entry.

 - The song must not have been entered into a previous edition of BJSC or a BJSC spin off.
 A complete list of previous entries can be found HERE.